LoginRadius/engineering-blog-samples/README.md

 ## About LoginRadius ##

-LoginRadius empowers businesses to deliver a delightful customer experience and win customer trust.
+LoginRadius is focused to empower businesses to deliver a delightful customer experience and win customer trust.
 Using the LoginRadius Identity Platform, you can offer a streamlined registration and login processes while protecting customer accounts and complying with data privacy regulations.

 ## How to use ##